Marin Držić: Works

-The gallery of young lovers, misers, cuckolds, adventurers, senile tyrants, painted with the gusto of buoyant idiom that exemplifies richness of Croatian in the Renaissance period has remained the pillar of Croatian high comedy theatre ever since.

 Legacy

 Since its independence Croatia has awarded the Marin Držić Award for dramatic work.
 The Croatian Parliament also declared 2008 the Year of Marin Držić, as it is the 500th anniversary of his birth.
 An avenue in Zagreb is named after him.
 In Draškovićeva street (centre of Zagreb) there is a scenical stage named after Marin's nickname Vidra.
 Nicknames are given for various reasons.
 In Croatian the word vidra can also refer to a person who is perfidious and resourceful.